JanitorAssistance/GitHubJanitorAssistance/RIDE-S2L-Example-for-JAMK/Testsuite.rst

                 Page Should Contain    Your account
                 Location Should Be    ${SITE URL}/

 After wondering around a while, he remembers that this is just an test use for the settings and tries to remember what he needs do next.
 Accidentally he closes the web browser and wonders how the test handles the closing.
 He decides to open the browser again and go to the python.org.
 He notices that the login provided has successfully survided the closing and browsing can continue as usuall.
+After a while he logs out and gets redirected to mainpage.

 .. code:: robotframework